 NSSLHA Grant Program for Chapters

 There are two grants available for NSSLHA chapters: the Community Service Grant and the Nancy McKinley Regional Project Grant.
 Grants are awarded twice a year—during the spring and fall funding cycles.
 Chapters may apply for either or both grants in a funding cycle.
-Eleven community service grants and eleven regional project grants (one for each region) will be awarded in a funding cycle.
 The application deadline is March 1 (for consideration at the spring Executive Council meeting) or November 1 (for consideration at the fall Executive Council meeting).

 Community Service Grants | Nancy McKinley Regional Project Grants